project-zot/project-zot.github.io/docs/articles/mirroring.md

 <td style="text-align: left;"><ul>
 <li><p><code>false</code>: Pull all images not found in the local
 registry.</p></li>
-<li><p><code>true</code>: Pull any image not found in the local registry only when needed.</p></li>
+<li><p><code>true</code>: Pull any image not found in the local registry only when the image is requested by a user.</p></li>
 </ul></td>
 </tr>
 <tr class="odd">
 <td style="text-align: left;"><p><strong>pollInterval</strong></p></td>
-<td style="text-align: left;"><p>The period in seconds between polling of remote registries.
+<td style="text-align: left;"><p>The period in seconds between polling of a remote registry.
 If no value is specified, no periodic polling will occur.
 If a value is set and the <strong>content</strong> attributes are configured, periodic synchronization is enabled and will run at the specified value.<br/><br/><strong>Note:</strong> Because Docker Hub rate-limits pulls and does not support catalog listing, do not use polled mirroring with Docker Hub.
 Use only onDemand mirroring with Docker Hub.</p></td>
 </tr>
 <tr class="even">
 <td style="text-align: left;"><p><strong>tlsVerify</strong></p></td>